When people visit your site pages, you have a mere 8 seconds or less to make an impression before they navigate away.

 - Encourage action.
 You have a much better chance of getting a site visitor to convert if they’ve read through your headline and subheadline.
 So do everything you can to make sure they do convert by encouraging action within your subheadline.

 Test, rinse and repeat.
 Follow these tips to create a powerful headline/subheadline combo, then test their performance on your live landing pages.
 This will give you more insights into the kind of language that resonates most with your audience.
 Optimizing your landing pages is an ongoing process, so keep brainstorming, trying out new text, and comparing it to the rest.
 Over time, you’ll discover which headlines and subheadlines drive the most conversions for your business.

 5 examples of great headline and subheadline combinations

 Here are 5 examples of headline and subheadlines that utilize the points described above:

 This product landing page from TapClicks explains their product’s main benefit in their headline (a unified platform) then uses the subheadlines to provide more details on its features:

 This webinar landing page from QuickSprout leaves visitors wondering: Is it really possible to grow your traffic that much without ads?
 The only way to find out is to sign up.

 3. Speaks to a target audience

 This product landing page by Apptus has a simple headline that speaks to a specific audience: Marketers who know how valuable AI is for advertising.
-They don’t need the headline or subheadline to explain
+They don’t need the headline or subheadline to explain how, they already know.

 4. Highlights a USP